Is Donald Trump Going to the Super Bowl 2025? Find Out

 Could Donald Trump become the first sitting president to attend a Super Bowl?
-That’s what sports fans are wondering now that rumors are swirling.
 Since a handful celebrities typically show up for the Super Bowl, it wouldn’t be a surprise if the Republican goes to the event.
 So, is Trump really attending the 2025 Super Bowl?
 Find out below.

 Is Donald Trump Going to the Super Bowl 2025?

 Yes, Trump is going to the 2025 Super Bowl on Sunday, February 9.
-The United States Secret Service confirmed that the 78-year-old Republican will attend the game.
+The United States Secret Service confirmed that the 78-year-old Republican was attending the game.
 In a statement obtained by the Associated Press days prior, spokesman Anthony Guglielmi said that “extensive planning and coordination have been in place to ensure the safety of all attendees, players, and staff.”

 “Security measures have been further enhanced this year, given that this will be the first time a sitting president of the United States will attend the event,” Guglielmi pointed out, adding that football fans can expect more details about security checkpoints in the days leading up to the game.